-The Business Trial Group represents businesses and individuals damaged by attorney malpractice on a contingency-fee basis.
+The Fort Lauderdale, Florida, Business Trial Group represents businesses and individuals damaged by attorney malpractice on a contingency fee basis.
 We understand that you do not want to pay a law firm high hourly fees to undo another lawyer’s errors.
-That is why we charge no upfront hourly attorneys’ fees or retainers, and no fees at all unless we successfully resolve your legal malpractice lawsuit.
+That is why we charge no upfront hourly attorney fees or retainers, and no fees at all unless we successfully resolve your legal malpractice lawsuit.

 If an attorney made a mistake while handing your case, the Business Trial Group’s experienced and knowledgeable team can help you get back on track.
 Learn your legal rights and options during a no-cost, no-obligation case review with our Broward County legal malpractice attorneys.

 According to the American Bar Association (ABA), an estimated 5% to 6% of attorneys face lawyer malpractice lawsuits each year.
 Most attorneys, in fact, carry malpractice insurance to defray the costs of defending such a lawsuit.

 An estimated 5% to 6% of attorneys face legal malpractice lawsuits each year.

 An attorney commits legal malpractice if they fail to exercise due care in handling your case or legal matter and, as a result, you suffer financial losses.
 Attorneys in Florida must also practice law in accordance with the Florida Bar Rules of Professional Conduct.

 The ABA identifies the following types of legal malpractice as among the most common: